Philadelphia Birth Injury Lawyer

 According to the American Academy of Orthopaedic Surgeons, anywhere from one to two out of every thousand babies will be born with a brachial plexus injury, and many of these injuries result from medical negligence.

-If your child sustained a birth injury and you have concerns about whether your doctor was negligent, you should learn more about your options by speaking with a birth trauma lawyer.
+If your child sustained a birth injury and you have concerns about whether your doctor was negligent, you should learn more about your options by speaking with a Philadelphia birth trauma lawyer.

 Liability for a Philadelphia Birth Injury